 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The driver's primary responsibility is the safe operation of their vehicle.
-Only use cell phones and other devices not essential to the driving task when it is safe to do so.
+Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
+Your primary responsibility is the safe operation of the vehicle.
+We recommend against the use of any handheld device while driving and that you comply with all applicable laws.

-Your vehicle is equipped with an auxiliary input jack (AIJ) located in the center console.
+Your vehicle is equipped with an auxiliary input jack (ALJ) located in the center console.
 The auxiliary input jack provides a way to connect your portable music player to the in-vehicle audio system.
 This allows the audio from a portable music player to be played through the vehicle speakers with high fidelity.
 To achieve optimal performance, please observe the following instructions when attaching your portable music device to the audio system.